 All arrows used must be identical in length, weight, diameter, fletching and nocks without regard to colour or normal wear and tear.

-All fully paid up members of Birkhill Bowmen will need to affiliate with the Scottish Field Archery Association (SFAA) and are therefore covered by Public Liability Insurance whilst competing in SFAA shoots or shooting on their own club ground or indoor facilities all under the rules of the Association, recognised by the SFAA.
+All fully paid up members of Birkhill Field Archery Club will need to affiliate with the Scottish Field Archery Association (SFAA) and are therefore covered by Public Liability Insurance whilst competing in SFAA shoots or shooting on their own club ground or indoor facilities all under the rules of the Association, recognised by the SFAA.